 Fort Kohna is a Historical Fort Located In Multan Punjab Pakistan.

 Fort Kohna of Multan inside the inner city.
-Comprising of ancient Multani architecture , bricks and blue/green decorations, a large doom which is said to be second largest in world that times.
-It is the most beautiful place to visit Multan, it was awarded Agha Khan Award for architecture and since then it is used as identity of Multan city.
-No doubt it is no.1 place to visit in Multan.
+Comprising of ancient Multani architecture, bricks and blue/green decorations, a large doom which is said to be the second-largest in the world at those times.
+It is the most beautiful place to visit Multan, it was awarded Agha Khan Award for architecture and since then it is used as the identity of Multan city.
+No doubt it is a no.1 place to visit in Multan.

 Built around 2500 BCE, it was one of the largest settlements of the ancient Indus Valley civilization, and one of the world’s earliest major cities, contemporaneous with the civilizations of ancient Egypt, Mesopotamia, Minoan Crete, and Norte Chico.
 Mohenjo-Daro was abandoned in the 19th century BCE as the Indus Valley Civilization declined, and the site was not discovered until the 1920s.